EvictionLab/eviction-lab-website/content/eviction-tracking/south-bend-in.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2016–2019.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2016–2019.<sup>1</sup>

 1. Eviction filing data for St. Joseph County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.